-Faculty Development Leaves FAQ
+Faculty Development Leaves

 - If a faculty member who takes a single semester leave, returns for two years, and then takes a year's sabbatical leave, how many additional years must the individual serve before being eligible to take another single semester leave?

 The faculty member would need to provide two more years of service to attain the four years of service credit required to be eligible to take another single semester leave.
 The year in which this person takes a sabbatical is not credited as a year of service toward another faculty development leave.

 - If while on a single semester leave, a faculty member is working in conjunction with an entity that does not have a reimbursement account and they choose to reimburse the faculty member for expenses, how is that to be handled?